lzt68/Online-Learning-Implementation/Jun-Nowak-2016-Anytime_Exploration_Best_Arm_Identification/README.md

   + class Env_FixedConsumption_Gaussian
     In this environment, the reward follows gaussian distribution with variance 1/4, The consumption is fixed, all equal to 1

+Experiment.ipynb: Reproduce Figure 2 Sparse Case in the paper.
+But I met some problems regarding the curve of doubling-trick-sequential-halving